How to Block Third-Party Cookies in Microsoft Edge

 Allow or block third-party cookies in Edge via Registry

-Right-click the Edge folder, select New > DWORD (32-bit) Value, and name it BlockThirdPartyCookies.
-Set the value to 1 to block cookies or 0 to allow them.
+Right-click the Edge folder, then select New > DWORD (32-bit) Value.
+Name this new entry `BlockThirdPartyCookies`.
+Set its value to `1` to block cookies, or `0` to allow them.

-You may need to restart your computer to see the changes.
+A computer restart may be needed to see the changes.
 Check the official documentation for more details: Microsoft.

 Conclusion: Managing cookies helps you take control of your digital footprint.
 Choose the setting that balances your need for privacy with your need for a smooth browsing experience.